Aranesh22/OasisProManual/README.md

 Note: Bolded steps in the use cases refer to other use cases.

 ## File Structure
+/team_3004 contains the source code
-team_3004 contains the source code; the rest of the folders can safely be ignored.
+/Documentation contains the documentation and diagrams for this project The rest of the directories can safely be ignored